KartBalance - Kart weight distribution calculator app icon

 Read more →

-Wet vs Dry Kart Setup: Adjusting Weight Distribution for Rain Racing
+Wet Kart Setup: Weight, Ballast and CG for Rain Racing

 Rain changes everything in karting.
 The grip levels that informed your dry setup are gone, replaced by a slippery, unpredictable surface that punishes aggressive inputs and rewards smoothness.
 Many karters dread rain sessions, but with the right setup adjustments –...